 Members of the AHIMA Triumph Awards Committee, the AHIMA Board of Directors, the AHIMA Foundation Board of Directors, and AHIMA staff are not eligible for awards during their term of service, even if the service for which they would be nominated occurred prior to their term of service or employment.

 All nomination materials become the property of AHIMA.
 Materials cannot be returned.

 AHIMA strives to reflect in its membership and leadership the diversity within the United States, including race, ethnicity, gender, age, sexual orientation, special needs and other diverse populations.
 AHIMA encourages the celebration of promotion of diversity through education mentoring, recognition, leadership and other programs.

 The 2014 nomination process is now closed.
 Nominations for 2015 will be accepted through June 1, 2015, for recognition in 11 award categories (See award categories tab).
 Nominees must be AHIMA members or corporate sponsors (see nomination guidelines for rules and exceptions) Nominations are only acceptable via the online application.
 No exceptions.

 Application for AHIMA Triumph Award

-AHIMA Triumph Award winners for 2013 will be notified on or before August, 2013; and presented with the awards at the 2013 AHIMA Convention & Exhibit in Atlanta, Georgia.
-While not mandatory, all recipients are encouraged to be present or to designate an individual to accept the award on their behalf.
+AHIMA Triumph Award winners for 2014 will be notified on or before August, 2014; and presented with the awards at the 2014 AHIMA Convention & Exhibit in San Diego, CA. While not mandatory, all recipients are encouraged to be present or to designate an individual to accept the award on their behalf.
 Please note that attendance at the convention, registration fees, and associated travel fees are the responsibility of the recipient.
 Award winners will be featured in the Journal of AHIMA and on the AHIMA website in the AHIMA Triumph Awards section.
 In addition, AHIMA will provide all awardees with a press release for distribution to recipient’s local media outlets.